-Valentine’s Day: The time of year when we celebrate the perfect parings, matches made in heaven, two attracted opposites melding into one romantic couple.
+It's the time of year when we celebrate perfect pairs, matches made in heaven, two attracted opposites melding into one romantic couple.

-Such stories are touching, but we’re here to tell you that some of the most intriguing duos aren’t even human.
+It turns out that some of the most intriguing duos aren’t human, but scientific.
 The realms of classical and quantum physics are full of terrific twosomes: pairs that can’t exist without each other, pairs that are bound together, pairs that follow one another, are attracted to each other, or that can even be two things — or in two places — at once!

-Without further ado, here is our choice of the hottest couples in physics.
+Without further ado, here is our choice for the best pairs in physics.